omar-oahmad/iris_predictor_flask/README.md

 # iris predictor flask
-A test app in flask with user input to predict iris flower species.
+A test app built to predict species of a flower in an image through image recognition.
+</br>Developed in Flask/Python
-Dataset used is from UCI Machine Learning Repository.
+</br>Dataset used is from UCI Machine Learning Repository.